LGBTQ migration: Cultural differences in gender and narratives

 The first step in verifying eligibility for asylum-seekers and refugee applicants is the initial investigation into why asylum is being sought.
-This is often done through applicant narratives, where the applicant is asked questions about their experiences and are evaluated in how their stories match the eligibility requirements.
+This is often done through applicant narratives, where the applicant is asked questions about their experiences and is then evaluated in how their story matches the eligibility requirements.
 In the U.K., initial credibility determinations are given great significance.
 Initial determinations are not reviewable by appeal, and if credibility is examined, initial determinations are given precedence.
 Retelling their experiences can be traumatic and unaligned with a chronological telling that is expected in Westernized narratives.
 Some asylum seekers may not identify with any of the accepted terminology in the country to which they migrate, such as "lesbian" or "bisexual".
-They may understand their experience as more fluid, informed by the standards of queerness in the country from which they emigrated.
+They may understand their experience as more fluid, informed by the standards of queerness in the culture and country from which they emigrated.
 There is also an inherent gendered expectation in narratives.
 Rachel Lewis writes that "The racialized, classed, and gendered stereotypes of male homosexual identity typically invoked by asylum adjudicators pose particular challenges to lesbian asylum applicants."

-Women face additional obstacles, whether they are lesbians, bisexuals, transsexuals, or heterosexual.
+Women face additional obstacles, whether they are lesbians, bisexuals, transgender, or heterosexual.
 Women's narratives of persecution often take place in the home, so the violence experienced by females is often taken less seriously than males.
 Rachel Lewis argues that same-sex female desires and attraction are often overlooked in the U.K. cases, and applicants face a "lack of representational space within heteronormative asylum narratives for the articulation of same-sex desire."
-Simply put, lesbian narratives do not fit into the expected picture of an LGBT applicant.
-Instead, the expectations is for women to be discreet in their affairs to avoid persecution.
-Persecution of lesbians can be seen as routine in countries where it is common for women to be raped—every woman then, is at risk of being attacked, and their lesbian identity would not constitute being persecuted for being a part of a social grouping.
+Simply put, lesbian narratives do not fit into the expected picture of an LGBTQ applicant.
+Instead, women are expected to be discreet in their affairs to avoid persecution.
+Persecution of lesbians can be seen as routine in countries where it is common for women to be raped; in that situation, every woman is at risk of being attacked, and their lesbian identity would not constitute being persecuted for being a part of a social grouping.
 Women who appear vulnerable because they are openly lesbian or foreign women "in need of rescue from oppressive patriarchal--read third world--cultures" are more likely to be granted political asylum due to sexuality than women who identify as lesbian privately.